-Tradtional Barbacoa was cooked over an open fire.
+Traditional Barbacoa is cooked over an open fire.
 The method of cooking provides it's own flavor, that our Instant Pot can't just do on it's own.
 So we need a way to introduce that smokiness.

-There are several ways to add smoked flavor
+There are many ways to add smoked flavor